aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 ```
 OPEN_MATCH_SVC_NAME=$CLUSTER1-om-fe
 ```
 Note: If you want to rename the Open Match service then you can do so in the /scripts/configure-open-match-ingress.sh file.
 Also note that the dashes in the above environment variable setting command help the shell know the end of an environment variable ($CLUSTER1) and the start of a string (-om-fe).
-Running the command `OPEN_MATCH_SVC_NAME=$CLUSTER1omfe` will not work in setting a new environment variable that concatenates an existing environment variable with a other text.
+Running the command `OPEN_MATCH_SVC_NAME=$CLUSTER1omfe` will not work in setting a new environment variable that concatenates an existing environment variable with other text.

 #### Ensure that your kubectl context is set to the correct context for Cluster 1 before executing the next two commands.
 ```bash